 If you have had strong cravings, you may not need a description of one!
 Like hunger (which is what we call craving for food), craving is a complete (cognitive, emotional, and physical) experience.
 Your mind is distracted.
 You feel tense and/or frustrated.
 You get physically uncomfortable.
 Craving motivates us to engage with whatever we are craving.
 Craving is specific, although we may gain some relief by using a substitute.
 If you are craving red wine, beer would be a (poor) substitute!
 If you are just craving alcohol, beer or wine will do.

-The reality is that we can cope with our cravings any time it is important enough for us to do so.
-The gun-to-the-head test is just an extreme situation which shows you how you would behave when it is “important enough.”
-If it is important enough to overcome addiction, you can cope with craving!
+The reality is that coping with craving is possible at any time it is important enough for us to do so.
+The gun-to-the-head test is just an extreme situation that shows you how you would behave when it is “important enough.”
+If it is important enough to overcome addiction, coping with craving is possible!